This section covers the following client-side APIs that are queried from a browser:

 - Business-level support and service level agreement.

 You must include your client ID in all API requests.
-Your client ID identifies you as a Maps API for Business customer and enables support and purchased quota for your application.
-Requests made without a client ID are not eligible for Maps API for Business benefits.
+Your client ID identifies you as a Google Maps API for Work customer and enables support and purchased quota for your application.
+Requests made without a client ID are not eligible for Google Maps API for Work benefits.

-If you're switching from the free API services to a Maps API for Business
+If you're switching from the free API services to a Maps API for Work

 implementation, you must remove the